2025-05-17

 There are two modes of QR Code mobile payment

-Open Alipay, tap "Scan", aim your phone's camera to the QR code,
+code is a link to ctrip.com, a Chinese version of trip.com).
+Alipay, tap "Scan", aim your phone's camera to the QR code,

-if you hear two beeps and the Chinese ctrip page opens, you pass
+if you hear two beeps and the Chinese ctrip page opens,

-the Chinese ctrip page opens, you pass the second test.
+hear a single beep and the Chinese ctrip page opens, you

 Carry adequate cash in case